gilzero/agentic-travel-planner/README.md

-# Company Researcher with Tavily and Langgraph
+# Travel Planner with Tavily and Langgraph

-The **Company Researcher** is an open-source tool designed for in-depth company analysis.
-Built with **Tavily’s `search` and `extract` capabilities** and powered by **LangGraph**, it delivers percise, real-time insights in a structured format.
-Ideal for competitive intelligence, lead research, and Go-to-Market (GTM) strategies, this tool leverages advanced AI-driven workflows to provide comprehensive, reliable reports for data-driven decision-making.
+The **Travel Planner** is an open-source tool designed for creating detailed travel itineraries.
+Built with **Tavily’s `search` and `extract` capabilities** and powered by **LangGraph**, it delivers precise, real-time travel insights in a structured format.
+Ideal for trip planning, destination research, and itinerary management, this tool leverages advanced AI-driven workflows to provide comprehensive, reliable travel plans for data-driven decision-making.

 ## Table of Contents
 1. [Overview](#overview)